NarrowCode/wa-updater/README.md

 # WA-Updater

-An automatic updating tool for weakauras from wago.io, written in Python.
+An updating tool for weakauras from wago.io, written in Python.

+Generates a new textfile for each selected wago.io weakaura with its current import string.

 ---